awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 c
 Continuing with the program...

-You have successfully deleted the hello-world repository
+You have successfully deleted the repository
 --------------------------------------------------------------------------------
 This concludes the Amazon ECR SDK Getting Started scenario
 --------------------------------------------------------------------------------